mrjmac/valorant-auto-editor/README.md

 # valorant-auto-editor

+**NOTE**: The data my model was trained on is back from 04/10/2022, any poor results are most likely a result of graphical changes.

 Automatically takes in a valorant video or clip and edits it down to just a kills that were by the person recording.

 Here's how it works: